WillsHarris/Homework_WHH/Unit_2_The_VBA_of_Wall_Street/README.md

 # Homework 2
-I made a VBA program for stock data that...
+I make a VBA program for stock data that...

 * Records and prints the ticker symbol of each stock.